Department of Biological Sciences

 Juan D Daza Vaca, PHD, Associate Professor of Biological Sciences, Department of Biological Sciences, PHD, Univ of Puerto Rico-Rio Piedra; MS, Univ of Puerto Rico-Rio Piedra; BS, Universidad del Valle

-Jill Sayes Dewey, PHD, Visiting Assistant Professor of Biological Sciences, Department of Biological Sciences, PHD, Texas A&M University; BS, LSU & A&M College
+Jill Sayes Dewey, PHD, Assistant Professor of Practice in Biological Sciences, Department of Biological Sciences, PHD, Texas A&M University; BS, LSU & A&M College

 Danielle Marie Goodspeed, PHD, Visiting Assistant Professor of Biological Sciences, Department of Biological Sciences, PHD, Rice University; MS, Rice University; BS, Roger Williams University; BS, Roger Williams University